randyrossi/bmc64/README.md

 Q: Can I change option 'X' in vice?

-A: Most options are fixed right now to make sure video and audio are rendered properly.
-Other options may be added in the future.
+A: Most video options are fixed right now to make sure video is rendered properly.
+VICE settings are read from 'vice.ini' located in the root of the emulator's partition.
+If there is no UI support for the option you are looking for, you can try setting it there using VICE documentation.

 Q: Hey, isn't the real thing running at 50.125Hz?